|About Ron Ridenour|

 During the 1960s and 70s, I was jailed a dozen times, once for half-a-year, and spent a week in a Costa Rica prison for trying to travel to Cuba during the October 1962 missile crisis.
 I was part of the Wounded Knee occupation by Native Americans (1974) for a time and helped with media promotion.

-In the mid-70s, the Southeast Asians, aided by international solidarity movements, won its sovereignty.
-Soon thereafter, I obtained 1,000 censored pages of dossiers various National Security Council “intelligence” agencies had on me.
+Soon after the end of the war against Southeast Asia, I obtained 1,000 censored pages of dossiers various National Security Council “intelligence” agencies had on me.

 I began working as a reporter in 1967.
 I was fired from three dailies